 - Relieve mild to moderate pain

 Ibuprofen functions by inhibiting the synthesis, i.e. slowing down or blocking the production, of prostaglandins, hormones that cause pain within the body.
 Prostaglandins also cause fever, swelling and inflammation.
 Ibuprofen is a popular and effective way to lessen these types of discomfort, which are associated with a wide variety of conditions.
 Feeling unwell?
 Get a free symptom assessment with the [Ada app]((https://app.adjust.com/e8ex7r4?redirect_macos=https%3A%2F%2Fappstore.com%2Fadapersonalhealthcompanion).

 - Mild to moderate localized pain, as is typical of conditions like menstrual cramps, toothache and headache

 - Fevers, when the body’s temperature rises beyond its normal rating of around 37 degrees Celcius to 38 or more degrees Celsius

 - Pain and swelling from injuries such as sprains and strains

 - Redness and inflammation stemming from ongoing conditions such as osteoarthritis, a condition characterized by pain and stiffening in the joints

-Ibuprofen is not recommended for regular or long-term use without the supervision of a doctor, as it has been linked to gastric discomfort such as stomach ulcers and heart problems.
+Ibuprofen is not recommended for regular or long-term use without the supervision of a doctor, even in cases where pain is experienced on a long-term basis, as it has been linked to gastric discomfort and gastric conditions such as gastric or stomach ulcers and heart problems.

-Anybody who is often or constantly taking ibuprofen should seek a medical opinion, as they may be suffering from an undiagnosed condition and/or may be prescribed alternative medications that are more suitable for long-term pain management.
+Anybody who is often or constantly taking ibuprofen should seek a medical opinion, as they may be suffering from an undiagnosed condition and/or may need to be prescribed alternative drugs that might be more suitable for long-term pain management.